FuturityUK/FuturityUK.github.io/life_helper/privacy_policy.md

 [Table of Contents](#table-of-contents)

 #### 4. WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?
-**In Short:** I may share information in specific situations described in this section and/or with the following third parties.
+**In Short:** We may share information in specific situations described in this section and/or with the following third parties.

 We may need to share your personal information in the following situations:
-*   **Business Transfers.** I may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of my business to another company.
+*   **Business Transfers.** We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.

 [Table of Contents](#table-of-contents)